chinitakimmay/Mb_App-/README.md

 # Mb_App-
 Mobile App with mood

-https://thumping-blower.000webhostapp.com/ for the database ang php file
+The website for the database and PHP file is https://thumping-blower.000webhostapp.com/